slatedocs/slate/source/includes/_accepting-payments.md

 **Mock Credentials for Testing**

-Specifically for payment via Credit Card or Debit Card, you may use the below credentials to simulate payment for a successful transaction in staging environment
+Specifically for payment via Credit Card or Debit Card, you may use the below credentials to simulate an end-to-end payment joruney for a successful transaction in staging environment

 | Card Details          | Values                     |
 | ----------------------| ---------------------------|